US Coast Guard Operations Bahamas and Turks Hangar

 Operation Bahamas, Turks and Caicos (OPBAT) is a combined Coast Guard, DEA and Government of the Bahamas partnership to combat drug smuggling to and from the Bahamas.
 The previous OPBAT hangar was destroyed by Hurricane Ike in 2008.

 This hangar was constructed to withstand a CAT 3 hurricane.
-It was constructed using Oldcastle Precast's new "Titan Wall" system.
-The entire aircraft hangar structure, including the patent pending motorized hangar doors, was fabricated using engineered precast concrete.
+It was constructed using Oldcastle Precast's "Titan Wall" system.
+The entire aircraft hangar structure, including the motorized hangar doors, was fabricated using engineered precast concrete.